clearlinux/clear-linux-documentation/source/clear-linux/get-started/bootable-usb/bootable-usb.rst

 Create a bootable Clear Linux USB drive
 #######################################

-Instructions to create a |CL| USB drive vary depending on the system you are using.
+Instructions to create a |CLOSIA| USB drive vary depending on the system you are using.
 See below for step-by-step instructions catered to your system:

 .. toctree::